azzarelli/Splatography-Optix-Triangle-Tracer/README.md

-# Visualization/Editing
+# Features

-- Using Nvidia's Optix (for RTX machines; CUDA based): a Gaussian->Triangle algorithm + fast Ray-Triangle intersection
+- **Triangle Rasterizer:** Using Nvidia's Optix (for RTX machines; CUDA based): a Gaussian->Triangle algorithm + fast Ray-Triangle intersection
 - View foreground/background segmented + modify various internal features

 # Model/Code Information

 I have re-implemented the [Splatography](https://azzarelli.github.io/splatographypage/index.html), a dynamic GS pipeline that my collegues and I designed for filmmaking application on 6DoF dynamic scenes in sparse camera settings.
 Please see the original repo if you're interested in how it works.

+Note that I have also implemented loading functionality models trained on the original Splatography code (viewing only).

 ## Installation